AGH University of Kraków: International cooperation

-The university has concluded more than 280 general agreements on cooperation with higher education institutions around the world.
+The AGH University has concluded more than 280 general agreements on cooperation with higher education institutions around the world.
 The AGH University has partners in more than 60 countries.

 The AGH University participates in international programmes, such as Erasmus+, Erasmus Mundus Joint Doctorate (EMJD), SMILE, CEEPUS, T.I.M.E., VULCANUS in Japan, HUSTEP, SIT, NAWA, and Spinaker.

-The university is a member of the following international organisations: ACRU, EUA, IAU, SEFI, AEUA, KMM-VIN AISBL, C-MAC NSU NPO, T.I.M.E., Magalhaes Network, EIT InnoEnergy, CEEPUS, UNIVERSEH (the European Space University for Earth and Humanity), IROs Forum, SPIRE, and UN Global Compact.
+The AGH University is a member of the following international organisations: ACRU, EUA, IAU, SEFI, AEUA, KMM-VIN AISBL, C-MAC NSU NPO, T.I.M.E., Magalhaes Network, EIT InnoEnergy, CEEPUS, UNIVERSEH (the European Space University for Earth and Humanity), IROs Forum, SPIRE, and UN Global Compact.

 Business cooperation

 Cooperation with the economic sector, higher education institutions, and research institutes, as well as participation in Polish and international scientific and industrial consortia allows the AGH University to carry out numerous projects and implement them to the market.
-Annually, the university concludes about 100 contracts, letters of intent, and agreements on cooperation with industry, central administration, and business environment institutions.
+Annually, the AGH University concludes about 100 contracts, letters of intent, and agreements on cooperation with industry, central administration, and business environment institutions.
 Additionally, the AGH University implements about 1,000 research and development contracts annually, among which more than 75% are commissioned by industry.

 The innovative potential of the AGH University is based on its intellectual property, which is expressed in the number of obtained patents, trademarks, and utility models, as well as the know-how and experience of its scientists and students.
-Each year, the university obtains nearly 100 patents and grants several dozens of licenses.
+Each year, the AGH University obtains nearly 100 patents and grants several dozens of licenses.